 Hunting Policy

-*The 2024-2025 ALT Hunting Season begins September 1, 2024.
-Check this page in July 2024 for our permit application.*
+The 2024-2025 ALT Hunting Season begins September 1, 2024 and ends January 31, 2025.

 Allegheny Land Trust lands accommodate a wide variety of public uses including hiking, biking, birding, cross-country skiing, scientific research, and hunting.
 ALT (Allegheny Land Trust) views hunting primarily as a natural resource management tool and secondarily as an allowable recreational activity.
 To create a safe and enjoyable environment for all visitors, hunters must review and follow both the Pennsylvania Game Commission seasons and standards and our hunting rules and regulations.
 Failure to adhere to the rules and regulations will result in suspension of hunting privileges and/or citation by local law enforcement.